 (a): The facility provided ICE Directive 11062.2 for compliance review which states, "ICE has a zero-tolerance policy for all forms of sexual abuse or assault.
-It is ICE policy to provide effective safeguards against sexual abuse and assault of all individuals in ICE custody, including with respect to screening, staff training, detained education, response and intervention, medical and mental health care, reporting, investigation, and monitoring and oversight, as outlined in this Directive, in the requirements of PBNDS 2011 Standard 2.11, and in other related detention standards and ICE policies."
-During the onsite audit the Auditor observed the DHS-prescribed Sexual Awareness Notice in English and Spanish posted in the intake area, processing room and inside the holding cells.
-The Auditor interviewed three SDDOs and five contract staff.
+It is ICE policy to provide effective safeguards against sexual abuse and assault of all individuals in ICE custody, including with respect to screening, staff training, detainee education, response and intervention, medical and mental health care, reporting, investigation, and monitoring and oversight, as outlined in this Directive, in the requirements of PBNDS 2011 Standard 2.11, and in other related detention standards and ICE policies."
+During the onsite audit the Auditor observed the DHS-prescribed Sexual Awareness Notice in English and Spanish posted in the intake area and inside the holding cells.
+The Auditor interviewed one SDDO and two ICE staff.
 All staff interviewed confirmed they were knowledgeable regarding the Agency's zero-tolerance policy.